pdreiter/FuncRepair/README.md

 # FuncRepair
 function-based PRD (Partial Recompilation and Binary Rewriting) scripts for use with BinREPARED (a binary Automated Program Repair Framework)

-For PRD decompilation support, see git submodule `genprog_recompilation`
+For PRD decompilation support, see git submodule `partial_decompilation`

 ## Pre-requisite tools
 * IDA - this is a proprietary decompiler, please link your ida decompiler to this directory: i.e. ln -sf \$IDADIR ida